2018 IRISH LEGENDS 9 DAYS / 8 NIGHTS

 Embark on a memorable ferry ride across the wide River Shannon Estuary.
 View the Cliffs of Moher, soaring 700 feet (200m) above the churning Atlantic swells.
 Walk along the top of the cliffs where on a clear day you can get great views of Galway Bay and the Aran Islands.
 Immerse yourself in farm life and watch a farmer demonstrate how his trained dogs herd mountain sheep.
 Head to Galway for a panoramic city tour.

-Take a short ferry ride from Rossaveal to Inis Mor, the largest of the three Aran Islands.
-These rocky islands are renowned for the hardy islanders who maintained traditional fishing and farming methods and where the popular intricately patterned fishermen’s sweaters originated.
-The Irish language is still spoken widely.
-Take a minibus ride to Dun Aengus, a huge pre-historic fortress perched on sheer cliffs, which fall away to the Atlantic Ocean below.
-Take a look around Kilronan, the main town, before returning to the mainland by ferry.
+Set out across the Galway Bay for Inis Mor, the largest of the three Aran Islands.
+These rocky islands are renowned for the hardy islanders who maintain traditional fishing and farming methods.
+Head to Dun Aengus, a huge pre-historic fortress perched on sheer cliffs, which fall away to the Atlantic Ocean below.
+Explore Kilronan, the main town, and enjoy a casual lunch before returning to the mainland by ferry.